jermspeaks/christmas-adventure/sections/section-153.md

     target: section-200.md
   - text: "Try to hoard magic for yourself to control it better"
     target: section-201.md
-  - text: "Work with Kael and the townspeople to guide the magic gently"
+  - text: "Work with Kvothe and the townspeople to guide the magic gently"
     target: section-154.md
   - text: "Rush to fix everything at once without understanding"
     target: section-202.md